facebook/create-react-app/documate/docs/proxying-api-requests-in-development.md

 };
 ```

+> Note
+>
-> **Note:** You do not need to import this file anywhere.
+> You do not need to import this file anywhere.
 It is automatically registered when you start the development server.

+> Note
+>
-> **Note:** This file only supports Node's JavaScript syntax.
+> This file only supports Node's JavaScript syntax.
 Be sure to only use supported language features (i.e. no support for Flow, ES Modules, etc).

+> Note
+>
-> **Note:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.
+> Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.